padovah4ck/myproj/README.md

-# projects stuff and various
+# projects stuff and various things